Community Care Officer Occupational Therapy

-The Maximising Independence Service (MIS) is a new service area in Adult Social Care and Health (ASCH) which is focused on early resolution, prevention and promoting independence and wellbeing for all people.
-Its purpose is to help people to maximise their independence as much as possible by providing information, advice and guidance, setting short-term goals and identifying support to achieve those goals.
+The Maximising Independence Service (MIS) is a new service area in the Adult Social Care department, which is focused on early resolution, prevention and promoting independence and wellbeing.
+The aim of the service is to help people to maximise their independence as much as possible by providing information, advice and guidance, setting short-term goals and identifying support to achieve those goals.